University of Buffalo medical student Kelly Noble '11 on a recent visit back to Nazareth's science labs.

 Another biology graduate, Stephen Tychostup ’09 of Mayfield, N.Y, is also at the University of Buffalo, in its School of Dental Medicine.
 “Dr. Witz took a lot of pride in the way he ran his classes and his labs,” says Tychostup.
 “He challenged students in a fair way and helped us get a strong grip on basic science.”
 Tychostup, too, felt that Nazareth was a good place to develop as a whole person.
 “I played soccer for four years and not only did that help my grades, but it taught me to be able to better balance my commitments.”

-Amber Streicher ’11 of Strykersville, N.Y. entered Cornell University’s College of Veterinary Medicine in the fall.
+Amber Streicher ’11 of Strykersville, N.Y. will enter Cornell University’s College of Veterinary Medicine in the fall.
 “Nazareth enabled me to thrive because of its family atmosphere and the ease with which you could get to know your professors,” she says.
 “Getting to know professors, while they are enthusiastic to understand their students, led to several opportunities to participate in undergraduate research, which was one of the many factors involved in helping me to become a more well-rounded veterinary school candidate.”

 With the new Integrated Center for Math and Science, Nazareth’s biology department will offer labs and study spaces that represent a quantum leap forward.
 The future of the biology department and its graduates—and of the Rochester area that benefits from the work of these professionals—never looked better.